Roth IRA Conversions: What is a Backdoor Roth IRA?

 Their rental properties are generating nearly $110,000 in tax-free cash flow each year.

-Today, that tax-free cash flow can be traced back to their decisions in 2010 to execute Roth conversions.
+Today, that tax-free cash flow can be traced back to their decisions in 2010 to execute Roth IRA conversions.

 They now have the ability to fund their retirement years with their tax-free investment income, can cash out tax-free by selling the properties or have the option to leave a portfolio of tax-free, cash-flowing properties to their children, grandchildren or whoever is the beneficiary of their accounts.